ritt-app/Ritt-Support/11-release-notes.md

 # Release Notes

+## V1.2.1 (Sep 2023)
+- Interactive preview of 3D models (suggested by zendor)
+- Preview of markdown files, including support for syntax highlighting and math
+- Improved preview of pdfs, svg, images (zoom and pan support)
+- Alternative method of tagging: drag files/folders and drop them onto a tag (suggested by UnderPL)
+- Ability to quickly add new tags by mouseover buttons and context menu options (suggested by UnderPL)
+- Improved search experience with demarcated search tokens

 ## V1.2 (Jul 2023)
 - New Details pane.
 Shows item metadata, preview, tags, and linked items.
 Allows file-to-file and file-to-task linking.
 - More convenient tagging in Details pane.
 You can create new tags when tagging items.